itmeson/c-labscience/src/lessons/day3.rst

 2. Construct new graphs with at least two "characters", hand them to another group to decipher and act out.

+3. Do the first exercise of the Function Carnival_  (input the code b6wz when prompted)

 ============